-- Operates man-lifts, digger derrick, Backhoe, dump trucks, wire pullers, air compressor and other utility vehicles, power tools and hand tools associated with the electric line trade.
+- Operates man-lifts, digger derrick, Backhoe, dump trucks, wire pullers, air compressors, and other utility vehicles, power tools, and hand tools associated with the electric line trade.

 - Loads, unloads, frames and sets or removes poles.
 Installs or removes lightning arresters, terminators, cutouts, transformers, capacitors, reclosers, sectionalizers, regulators, and/or other protective devices.
 Transfers, installs, and removes conductor guys and risers, street lights, and other equipment used in the construction, maintenance, and repair of overhead distribution lines.